Pacers stymie Curry, bounce back to beat Warriors 104-95

+SAN FRANCISCO (AP) — Edmond Sumner earned a start for Indiana that came with a daunting assignment: defending Stephen Curry.

-SAN FRANCISCO (AP) — Myles Turner hit a go-ahead 3-pointer with 2:59 to play and scored 22 points, Aaron Holiday converted a layup on the next possession and the Indiana Pacers stymied Stephen Curry and the Golden State Warriors 104-95 on Tuesday night.
+Myles Turner made a go-ahead 3-pointer with 2:59 left and scored 22 points, Aaron Holiday converted a layup on the next possession and the Pacers held off Curry and the Golden State Warriors 104-95 Tuesday night.

 Indiana kept Curry in check by regularly playing him with a tough box-and-1 defense, though the two-time MVP still created his chances.
 He found his groove again following a rare off night Sunday against the Raptors to finish with 20 points.